ronniross/llm-heatmap-visualizer/README.md

 ```
 **An .ipynb file (runnable directly on Google Colab) and a simpler version of the .py file (with white background) have been added to the main branch.**

-The provided script uses `bert-base-uncased`, a dense model with 12 layers and 12 attention heads per layer, to demonstrate how attention patterns differ between simple queries and the ones where the model requires a more complex reasoning, distinctive complexity levels.
+The provided script uses `bert-base-uncased`, a dense model with 12 layers and 12 attention heads per layer, to demonstrate how attention patterns differ between simple queries and the ones where the model requires a more complex reasoning.

 ### 1.1.
 Experiment 1